JuniorBecari10/dotfiles/README.md

 # dotfiles

-The dotfiles that I use in my personal Linux PC, along with some scripts to install them. <br />
+The dotfiles that I use in my personal Linux installation, along with some scripts to install them. <br />
 The configurations in this repository are highly opinionated for my personal use, and may not fit the best for your needs.

-You are free to edit the files yourself to fit better your needs.
+You are free to edit the files yourself to your own desire.

 The scripts this repository has can replicate exactly my personal Void Linux installation and configuration on any PC that can run it.

-The Void Linux installation itself is very minimal, installing roughly X packages, with no WM or DE. <br />
-When the WM and the programs are installed, the number of packages goes up to roughly Y (Xorg has many dependencies).

 This repository is meant to be kept in your home (`~`) folder even after the installation is complete, because you may want to make changes to it, and it's already there for you to sync your configurations.